bennerhq/cclock/README.md

 ## Overview
 `cclock` is a simple command line tool that displays the current time in analog format.
 It is being refactored from Python/Qt (https://github.com/bennerhq/wclock) to C++/Qt
+with Github Co-polit.

-with Github Co-polit and tested on Ubuntu Linux.
+The code is compiled, validated and tested on Ubuntu Linux and MacOS / Qt v6.10.0.

 Github Co-pilot is the lead programmer!